roytang/blog/content/post/2020/07/ff7r-review/index.md

 ### Image gallery

 The game looks great, especially when it shifts to cutscene models.
 Speaking of which, the cutscene transitions are also great, they're hardly noticeable.
 And your hard mode run goes much faster since there's an option to skip the cutscenes!
 As always, I took a lot of screenshots along the way!
-[Image gallery is here](/albums/ff7r/), very spoilery.
+Image gallery is embedded below, very spoilery.

+{{< collections-embed albums ff7r >}}

 ### Expanded plot and content